NIH RCR information

 3. Participants join the session using a valid UC Davis NetID and provide a UC Davis email address.

-• The participants must be logged on for a minimum of 30 minutes for the time in session to count toward the eight hours of attendance.
+• The participants must be logged on for a minimum of 30 minutes per session for their attendance to count toward the eight hours.

 How to receive your RCR certificate